Abigail Reynolds (writer): Biography

 Abigail Reynolds was raised in upstate New York.
-She studied Russian and theater at Bryn Mawr College in Pennsylvania and marine biology at the Marine Biological Laboratory in Woods Hole, Massachusetts.
+She studied Russian and theatre at Bryn Mawr College in Pennsylvania and marine biology at the Marine Biological Laboratory in Woods Hole, Massachusetts.
 After working in performing arts administration, she attended medical school.
 She took up writing as a hobby during her years as a physician in private practice.
 She lives in Falmouth, Massachusetts, with her husband and son.

 She began her writing career in 2001 by posting her novels on Jane Austen fan fiction sites on the internet, and later self-publishing them.
 Her works were discovered by an editor at Sourcebooks who purchased the rights to her first six books.
 Her earliest writings were variations on Jane Austen's Pride & Prejudice, focusing on different plot developments that might change the course of the original story, but always with the same resolution of Elizabeth Bennet marrying Mr. Darcy, a series which she later titled The Pemberley Variations.
-Her modern adaptation, The Man Who Loved Pride & Prejudice, features a female marine biologist who teaches at the Marine Biological Laboratory and at Haverford College.
+Her modern adaptation, The Man Who Loved Pride & Prejudice, features a female marine biologist who teaches at the Marine Biological Laboratory and Haverford College.
 Her 11 books have sold over 180,000 copies.